FederatedAI/FATE/README.md

 ###  Start Programs

-FATE also provides several sample programs in the **examples** directory for each algorithm.
+FATE also provides several sample programs in the [examples/](./examples) directory for each algorithm.
 You can check out for the detailed documentation in each specific algorithm directory.
 Here, we take heterogeneous LR as an example.
 In **conf** directory, we have provided several json file as configuration templates.
 The load_file.json is used for loading data into distributed database.
 The three runtime_conf.json are configuration files for arbiter, guest and hosts respectively.
 Please check out the meaning of each parameter in out documentation.